-Table 8 Cost breakdown for tasks to be funded through the DOE.
+Table 18 Cost breakdown for tasks to be funded through the DOE.
 Tasks which do not show a cost correspond to deliverables for which the RIKEN Institute will take fiscal responsibility.
+The table also does not contain the R&D cost before the start of construction.